-1 The Supervisor, or other competent chemist must carry out the experiments in question 1 and complete tables of readings on a spare copy of the question paper which should be labelled 'Supervisor's Results'.
+1 The Supervisor, or other competent chemist, must, out of sight of the candidates, carry out the experiments in Question 1 and complete tables of readings on a spare copy of the question paper which should be labelled 'Supervisor's Results'.

-This should be done for: each session held and each laboratory used in that session, and each set of solutions supplied.
+This should be done for:

+each session held and each laboratory used in that session, and each set of solutions supplied.